exergyheat/website/src/blog-posts/bitcoin-heating-economics.md

 ### 2. Global Heat Demand

 Heating eats up half of global energy—42,500 TWh annually for space and water heating, dwarfing Bitcoin’s 175 TWh.
 If just 1% of comfort heating came from hashrate heaters, it could add 1800 EH/s to the Bitcoin network, nearly tripling its hashrate with no extra energy.
 The market is enormous.

+### 3. Utility Value of Mining

+Bitcoin’s energy use gets flak, but as heaters, these devices are indispensable.
+Every home and business needs heat, and hashrate heaters deliver it while mining Bitcoin.
+This clear utility—keeping you warm—makes Bitcoin mining a practical necessity, shutting down critics.

+### 4. Strengthened Network

+More hashrate heaters mean more computing power securing Bitcoin.
+Higher total hashrate makes the network tougher to attack, ensuring Bitcoin’s longevity.
+By heating with these devices, you’re bolstering Bitcoin’s security.